SceneVariables

 default: 1

-This setting specifies the samples per pixel (SPP).
+Specifies the samples per pixel (SPP).
 A checkpoint file is created when all pixels' SPP are greater than or equal to this number.
 A checkpoint file is created once this criterion is met.

 checkpoint_time_cap